moxystudio/next-pre-compression/README.md

 This plugin will automatically disable itself if you disable [`compress`](https://nextjs.org/docs#compression) in your `next.config.js`.

-> ℹ️ The middleware has no effect in development.
+> ℹ️ The plugin has no effect in development.

 ### Express